-To serve the needs of all individuals, groups, and organizations associated with coastal and ocean issues in the state, Rhode Island Sea Grant is committed to diversity, equity, inclusion, justice, and access across all its programs.
+Rhode Island Sea Grant serves the needs of all individuals, groups, and organizations associated with coastal and ocean issues in the state.
 Extension activities work to engage with communities, partners, and others that are representative of the broader populations where Rhode Island Sea Grant operates.
 Communications and outreach activities take a neutral and transparent approach to include all perspectives and maintain the program's reputation as a credible broker of information.
-To support the next generation of marine resource professionals, Rhode Island Sea Grant works to proactively recruit, retain, advance, and train a diverse workforce serving coastal communities.
-Rhode Island Sea Grant also works to create research opportunities that attract and support a diverse set of investigators working on applied research benefiting communities throughout the state, including underserved and underrepresented communities.
+To support the next generation of marine resource professionals, Rhode Island Sea Grant works to proactively recruit, retain, advance, and train a well-qualified workforce serving all coastal communities.
+Rhode Island Sea Grant also works to create research opportunities that attract and support investigators from across the state working on applied research benefiting communities throughout Rhode Island.